dean0x7d/pybinding/docs/tutorial/lattice.rst

 A :class:`.Lattice` object describes the unit cell of a crystal lattice.
 This includes the primitive vectors, positions of sublattice sites and hopping parameters which connect those sites.
-All of this structural information is used to build-up a larger system by translation.
+All of this structural information is used to build up a larger system by translation.

 .. only:: html